TOPCU Security & Safety

-Identity theft, phishing scams, telephone scams, lottery scams and internet scams are growing concerns.
-Phone calls, text messages, and e-mail messages ask recipients to disclose confidential information such as account and credit card numbers, Social Security numbers, and passwords, or to complete a member satisfaction survey and receive a sum of money.
+Crooks use clever schemes to defraud millions of people every year.
+Identity theft, phishing scams, telephone scams, lottery scams and Internet scams are growing concerns.
+Phone calls, text messages, and email messages ask recipients to disclose confidential information such as account and credit card numbers, Social Security numbers, and passwords, or to complete a member satisfaction survey to receive a sum of money.

-Anyone who receives an unsolicited e-mail, text message, or phone call from TOPCU that asks for account information should consider it a fraudulent attempt to obtain their personal account data for an illegal purpose and should not follow the instructions in the e-mail, text message, or phone call.
+TOPCU WILL NEVER solicit your member number, credit or debit card number, Personal Identification Number (PIN), Social Security number, or other personal information via email, telephone, or text message.
+If you receive an unsolicited email, text message, or phone call claiming to be from TOPCU asking for account information, you should consider it a fraudulent attempt to obtain their personal account data for an illegal purpose!
+DO NOT follow the instructions in the email, text message, or phone call.

-If you respond to one of these messages and have disclosed your personal information to an unknown sender, please notify TOPCU immediately by calling our contact center at (520) 881-6262, ext.
-702, and be sure to monitor your finances for signs of identity theft such as fraudulent transactions or unauthorized new accounts.
+If you respond to one of these messages and have disclosed your personal information to an unknown sender, please notify TOPCU immediately by calling our contact center at (520) 881-6262 Ext.
+702. Be sure to monitor your finances for signs of identity theft, such as fraudulent transactions or unauthorized new accounts.

-According to the Federal Trade Commission, Arizona is ranked first among all states in identity theft complaints in 2006, and metro Phoenix was ranked number one among all metropolitan areas in the country.
-Identity theft occurs when a criminal uses another person’s personal information to take on that person’s identity.
+According to the Federal Trade Commission (FTC), Arizona has ranked high on the list of all states in identity theft.
+Identity theft occurs when a criminal steals another person’s personal information to take on that person’s identity.
 Identity theft is much more than misuse of a Social Security number—it can also include credit card and mail fraud.
 Knowledge and awareness are key ingredients in arming yourself against identity theft.

-Check out the link below for more information: The Federal Trade Commission’s Identity Theft site is a one-stop national resource about identity theft.
-It provides detailed information to help you deter, detect, and defend against identity theft.
+The Federal Trade Commission’s Consumer Information The FTC Consumer Information site above is a one-stop national resource about identity theft, providing current information and practical tips to help you deter, detect, and defend yourself from fraudulent activities.